 - Blazing Sword aka Fire Emblem 7: in the last chapter, you have to fight many previous bosses that you already killed (and one guy who got offed in a cutscene... that you may not have even witnessed if you didn't meet the requirements for the side chapter it leads up to, making him a Giant Space Flea from Nowhere).
 To make things even creepier, none of them have the ability to talk.
 No Trash Talk, no Boss Banter, nothing.
 When you kill them, they still say nothing, but they smile as if in gratitude.

 - In The Sacred Stones, there's Orson's conversation with his wife at the beginning of chapter 16.
-The joyful, carefree way in which he talks to her, in contrast to the empty look in his eyes and of course the fact that his wife is nothing more than a corpse that can do nothing else than repeat the word "darling", over and over again.
+The joyful, carefree way in which he talks to her, in contrast to the empty look in his eyes and of course the fact that his wife is nothing more than a corpse that can do nothing else but repeat the word "darling", over and over again.
 It's uncanny in the most creepy way.

 - The (admittedly badass) animation for Nergal's attack, Ereshkigal — it's a hellish vortex of dark magic, and the noise it makes...
-It doesn't help that you can see tortured souls actually converging inside it.
+It's a serious step up from the standard-issue dark magic used in the game.